Updated April 20, 2021

 Past new editions of the NEC helped to end unsafe practices, from dangerous aluminum wiring to the narrow use of ground fault circuit interrupters.
 The 2008 NEC code introduced the necessity of tamper-resistant receptacles, which — given universal adoption — could help to prevent electric shocks to curious children.

-Meanwhile, electricians need to know what they’re promising when they tell clients their systems are always up to code.
-For now, at least, the answer to that question may change with the county line.
-The trend seems to be toward greater adoption of new NEC editions, though, so it may only be a matter of time before you can stop checking in with the local building department before you start an installation that’s safe, efficient, and compliant with the latest version of the National Electrical Code.
+Of course, adoption of the National Electric Code can vary from state to state (and in some cases, from county to county).
+With that said, the trend seems to be toward greater adoption of new NEC editions, so it may only be a matter of time before you can stop checking in with the local building department before you start an installation that’s safe, efficient, and compliant with the latest version of the National Electrical Code.

 Campbell, Richard.
 “Home Electrical Fires.”
 NFPA.
 National Fire Protection Association, Mar.
 2019.
 PDF.
 20 Apr.
 2019.